 Old Woman: There!
 That's him!
 Right there!

-*A woman is seen who is chased around in circles by everyone's favourite next-door perv, Marlon Hopgood, bearing a standard 1940s 8-kilo camera.
-As he loses her he catches a glimpse of Phelps and Earle*
+[a woman is being chased around in circles by everyone's favourite next-door perv, Marlon Hopgood, bearing a standard 1940s 8-kilo camera.
+As he loses her, he catches a glimpse of Phelps and Earle]

-Or the Vice side mission The Badger Game, where Phelps, Earle and a cop are called by a young black man, who sends them after some supposed criminals who apparently robbed him.
-As they distance themselves into the pointed direction, the "victim" just gives them a double-wide grin and skip-hops to the cop's car, which he promptly steals.
+- ...or the Vice side mission The Badger Game, where Phelps, Earle, and a cop are called by a young black man, who sends them after some supposed criminals who apparently robbed him.
+As they distance themselves to the pointed direction, the "victim" just gives them a double-wide grin and skip-hops to the cop's car, which he promptly steals.

-One patrol case involves Cole chasing a man across a rooftop.
-As the man turns a corner behind a walk, Cole follows... only to be clotheslined by the man.
-This troper was left in stitches after that moment.
+- One patrol case involves Cole chasing a man across a rooftop.
+As the man turns a corner behind a wall, Cole follows... only to be clotheslined by the man.

 - During the last Homicide case, Cole is about to head into a tar pit, to find a clue left on an island by the Black Dahlia killer.
 To do so, he changes into a pair of waders, which warrants much derision from Rusty.
-They really do look quite ridiculous on Cole.
+They really do look ridiculous on Cole!

-There's an idle car chatter moment during Phelp's time in Homicide that ends with Rusty shrugging off any idea of emotional intimacy between partners:
+- There's an idle car chatter moment during Phelps's time in Homicide that ends with Rusty shrugging off any idea of emotional intimacy between partners:

 Rusty: If you want somebody's shoulder to lean on, crawl into bed with your wife.